 As of November 2013 I am giving musicians that have a show at the Green Note the opportunity to have their performance recorded both audibly and visually.
 I offer multi-track recording from the desk of up to 16 channels or I also have a stereo pair of microphones that I can set up above the audience to really capture that 'live' sound, whilst still ensuring there are 14 channels individually recorded from the stage for post show in-depth mixing.
 I can also video the show in HD at 1080p from a camera mounted on the wall opposite the stage.
 Importantly, the recording is discrete and set up so that it won't intrude or impact on the performance.
-Due to the set up time I will also be at the venue an hour early (at 5pm), enabling a more relaxed load in time and soundcheck (doors are at 7pm).
+Due to the set up time I will also be at the venue 45mins early (at 5.15pm), enabling a more relaxed load in time and soundcheck (doors are at 7pm).

 Audio recordings are made with a Cymatic Audio LR16 running from the direct outs of the venue's Allen & Heath Mix Wizard.
 Videos are recorded via a Panasonic HC-V770 in 1080p at 50fps.
 The files that will be transferred from the cameras are AVCHD 2.0 Quicktime .MOV files and will may require conversion before editing.
 Please notify in advance if you require another format specific to a particular editing suite (such as Final Cut Pro X or iMovie).
 Multi-cam shoots are recorded with an extra 1 or 2 Panasonic X800s (with an iPhone 6 available as a 4th camera), also both in HD at 1080p & 50fps.